 Really Many Tricks

-That said, this is still easily the best all-around value that you will find in a magic card trick kit for a number of reasons.
+That said, this is still easily the best all-around value that you will find in a magic card trick kit for several reasons.
 While you are definitely paying far more for this kit than you would others, you are also receiving far more both physically and instructional.
 For instance, this kit offers the largest total number of tricks out of any other kit we saw, and it is not even a close call.

-With over 300 different card tricks provided, you will likely have difficulty learning and remembering them all.
+With over 300 various card tricks provided, you will likely have difficulty learning and remembering them all.
 That said, the instructions of some of the tricks leave a bit to be desired.
 Specifically, about one-third of the tricks are not covered in the DVD and must be learned from an included booklet.
 Moreover, the DVD itself is not the best we saw.
-The instructions are a bit rushed, and the magician does not provide any special techniques or tips that are not found on every other DVD.
+The instructions are a bit rushed, and the magician does not provide any special techniques or tips found on every other DVD.

 Three Special Decks For Your Card Tricks

 4. Magic Makers 120 Card Tricks, Complete Card Magic 7 Volume Set – Budget Magic Card Trick Kit

 This magic card trick kit is definitely a unique one in that it is the only kit that does not actually include a deck of cards, either normal playing cards or special trick decks.
 That said, if you are willing to get the requisite deck required to train with this DVD set, you will not be disappointed.
 This is by far the best DVD set that we saw, though it is not without some flaws.

 The Most Detailed Training From a Professional Magician

 One of the biggest benefits of this DVD set is the magician.
 Gerry Griffin is a well-known and widely-respected magician who has years of professional experience under his belt.
 In fact, Gerry Griffin has sponsored and appeared in numerous magic instructionals and actually owns the exclusive California Magic Club, where many amateur and professional magicians ply their trade.